-We believe that galeterone may be well suited to treat other prostate cancer patient populations.
-If galeterone is approved for additional indications, it may compete with other secondary hormonal treatments currently being marketed, such as Zytiga and Xtandi, or with secondary hormonal treatment drug candidates currently in development, such as ARN-509 and ODM-201.
-Zytiga is marketed in the United States by Johnson & Johnson, and Xtandi is marketed in the United States by Astellas Pharma Inc. and Medivation, Inc. ARN-509 is being developed by Johnson & Johnson and ODM-201 is being developed by Bayer Healthcare and Orion Corporation.
-In addition, depending on the indication for which galeterone is approved, galeterone may compete with chemotherapy and other compounds that are not secondary hormonal treatments, including Jevtana and Provenge, and compounds that are in clinical development, such as Exelixis, Inc.'s Cometriq and Bavarian Nordic A/S's Prostvac.
+We are initially developing galeterone for the treatment of prostate cancer.
+As a secondary hormonal treatment, we expect that, if approved, galeterone's primary competition will be Zytiga and Xtandi.
+Zytiga is marketed in the United States by Johnson & Johnson, and Xtandi is marketed in the United States by Astellas Pharma Inc. and Medivation, Inc. In addition, there are drug candidates currently in late-stage clinical development that are secondary hormonal treatments, including ARN-509, an androgen receptor antagonist being developed by Johnson & Johnson and currently in a Phase 3 clinical trial for non-metastatic CRPC, ODM-201, an androgen receptor antagonist being developed by Orion Corporation and currently in a Phase 2 clinical trial for CRPC, and orteronel, which is a CYP17 inhibitor being developed by Takeda Pharmaceutical Company and in a Phase 3 clinical trial for CRPC, each of which, if approved, would compete with galeterone.
+Depending on the indication for which galeterone is approved for, galeterone may compete with other compounds that are not secondary hormonal treatments in clinical development, including Jevtana, Provenge, Exelixis, Inc.'s Cometriq and Bavarian Nordic A/S's Prostvac.